eduvpn/documentation/docker/README.md

 # TODO

 * We are currently building as _root_, that is not good;
-* Use "create_repo" or something like this to be able to build eduVPN packages dependening on other packages created using this builder;
 * Sign packages;
 * Do not depend on Docker registry version of CentOS, or make sure that it is properly signed and vetted;
-* Do not require an SRPM, but built directly from source (tar).
+* Do not require an SRPM, but built directly from source (tar) or commit.